hobbyquaker/camo-purge/README.md

 You can supply a repository url via the `--repository` option.
 If you omit that option camo-purge will try to find the repository url in `../../package.json`.

+You can then e.g. just prepend `camo-purge ; ` to your npm test script.

 ## License